-For over 20 years, Mulcahy Law Firm, P.C. has successfully collected delinquent assessments from owners on behalf of the associations we represent.
-We are often asked what the "secret" to effectively assessment collection is.
-This cheat sheet shares our secrets.
+For over 25 years, Mulcahy Law Firm, P.C. has successfully collected delinquent assessments from owners on behalf of the associations we represent.
+We are often asked what the "secret" to effective assessment collection is.
+This Cheat Sheet shares our secrets.
 Please contact Beth Mulcahy, Esq., or anyone on the Mulcahy Law Firm, P.C. team if your association has owners who aren't paying assessments.
-Our firm will clean up these delinquencies and the owners will never get behind again!
+Our firm can help clean up these delinquencies to increase the likelihood the owners will never get behind again!